aka: Maxi, Rodders, Slugs, Hofo

-Gwena was born in Chateauroux in the center of France.
-"I don't know this town at all, my parents just chose this place because there were a very famous natural birthing thing going on there!
+Gwena was born in Chateauroux in the centre of France.
+"I don't know this town at all, my parents just chose this place because there was a very famous natural birthing thing going on there!
 Otherwise I grew up in Orleans, on the top of the river Loire.
 Orleans is very very famous because it was delivered from the English by Jeanne of Arc, a pure virgin of 14 years old who apparently was convincing enough to drag a lot of people and could carry a sword herself.
-Anyway Jeanne of Arc was on my side all my childhood."
+Anyway, Jeanne of Arc was on my side all my childhood."
 Being at one with her surroundings started at an early age for Gwena.

 Did Gwena travel much to end up in Australia?
-"I traveled the world - Italy Spain, Portugal, England, Ireland, Germany, Switzerland, India, Nepal, USA, Canada, New Zealand, Croatia obviously in Australia and France!"
+"I travelled the world - Italy Spain, Portugal, England, Ireland, Germany, Switzerland, India, Nepal, USA, Canada, New Zealand, Croatia obviously in Australia and France!"
 A modest answer, as Gwena didn't just travel the world, but fully emersed herself into cultures.
 A friend describing her as "A minute girl with a massive personality", explained how Gwena dived into their communities head first, learning their languages, working in their systems, making friends and living life to the fullest.
 She has deeply touched people all over the world with her vitality, fun, enthusiasm and laughter, loved as family to many.

 Gwena worked in Italy and Australia for years at a time, fluent in all and easily switching between them when needed.
 "With my partner an Australian, we were intrigued to see whose native language our first born would use first: French or English......unbelievably his first word was pizza - Italian!!"

 Gwena is now living in Newcastle Australia, with her Australian partner and two children.
 What does she love about living in Newcastle?
-"The community minded spirit, the sea, the openness of mentality, pretty good looking!"
+"The community-minded spirit, the sea, the openness of mentality, pretty good-looking!"